dcunited001/dcunited001.github.io/_drafts/galactic-ethics-and-sciency-schtuffins.md

       gradient) with entropy describing variation in expected behavior, where expected behavior has a somewhat recursive definition)
+  - the wavefronts of EMR should begin to diffuse & scatter. for the EMR radiation travelling along with the gravitational wave, this should cause dissonance in the distribution of EMR energy over time

 #### from the Blind Spot picture